Santer2018/forkThis/README.md

-# Project Title
+# How to use GitHub

 ## Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+### By Terrance

 ### Description

-Create a description and fill it in here.
+This readme document is simply a document explaining what this documetn is about.

 ## Languages used

 What languages were used for this repo:
-List them
+HTML

 ### Known Bugs

-Are there any?
-If so what are they?
+There are no known bugs.

 ## License